mjoblin/netdumplings/docs/pages/writing_chef.rst

 The packets passed to your packet handler are `scapy`_ packets.

-If you're writing your own dumpling chefs then you're probably going to want to get good and comfy with what scapy packets look like.
+If you're writing your own dumpling chefs then you're probably going to want to get comfortable with what scapy packets look like.
 You can do that by `using scapy to sniff some packets`_ and interrogate the results in an interactive Python session.
 Following is one way to get started with that.
 Since we're sniffing packets, you may need to run this as an administrator on